Reason homepage banner

 Catholic Teaching

-There is an intermediate state, called Purgatory, in which Christians are purified by paying the temporal penalty for any sins they did not pay for through confession and penance while on earth.
-"All who die in God's grace and friendship, but still imperfectly purified, are indeed assured of their eternal salvation; but after death they undergo purification, so as to achieve the holiness necessary to enter the joy of heaven.
-The Church gives the name Purgatory to this final purification of the elect" (1030-31).
+Purgatory is an intermediate state where Christians are purified by paying the temporal penalty for sins not addressed through confession and penance on earth.
+"All who die in God’s grace and friendship, but still imperfectly purified, are indeed assured of their eternal salvation; but after death they undergo purification, so as to achieve the holiness necessary to enter the joy of heaven.
+The Church gives the name Purgatory to this final purification of the elect" (1030–1031).

 Biblical Teaching

-There is no evidence in the Bible for any state in the afterlife other than heaven or hell.
-Furthermore, the Bible asserts that Christ's sacrifice is sufficient to liberate the believer from all condemnation in this world and the next.
-"There is therefore now no condemnation to them which are in Christ Jesus" (Rom.
-8:1).
-"Who shall lay any thing to the charge of God's elect?
-It is God that justifieth" (Rom.
-8:33).
-Christ "is able also to save them to the uttermost that come unto God by Him" .
-Paul says that "to be absent from the body" is "to be present with the Lord" (II Cor.
-5:8).
+The Bible does not mention any afterlife state beyond heaven or hell.
+It asserts that Christ’s sacrifice fully frees believers from all condemnation.
+"There is therefore now no condemnation to them which are in Christ Jesus" (Romans 8:1).
+"Who shall lay anything to the charge of God’s elect?
+It is God that justifieth" (Romans 8:33).
+Christ "is able also to save them to the uttermost that come unto God by Him."
+Paul adds, "to be absent from the body" is "to be present with the Lord" (II Corinthians 5:8).

 Papal Infallibility